 The walk I just described is part of a bigger loop through the area.
 You can also walk to Ano Potamia and Kato Potamia before returning to Melanes.
 Since we did not do this, I do how difficult it is to follow the trail between these towns.

 We ended up driving to Ano Potamia and then hiking to Apano Kastro, the ruins of an ancient castle.
 It was wonderful, maybe even better than this walk through the villages.
-I will be writing about this soon so stay tuned if you are interested.

 If you like the idea of doing this hike, or something longer, and prefer to have a guide, check out NaxosHiking.com.